Barrett, Alexander James

 Leveraging Collaborative VR paint programs for the teaching and learning of Chinese characters.
 RMB 6,435 (US 960).
 Summer Undergraduate Research Fund 201952.
 Principal Investigator.
 2019.

 Investigating the Use of Virtual Reality Technologies to Support the Learning of Academic English Essay Writing.
 RMB 50,000 (US 7,250).
 Teaching Development Fund 17/18-R15-103.
 Co-Investigator.
 2017-2019.

-English for Academic Purposes, Xi’an Jiaotong-Liverpool University August 2017 – Present
+English for Academic Purposes, Xi’an Jiaotong-Liverpool University August 2017 – August 2020

 Required year-two course designed to improve university English skills such as listening to lectures, reading academic material, writing academic essays and reports, and giving professional presentations

 Listening and Speaking, Namangan State University October 2015 – August 2017